murmarmur/Scrolling-Agent-Based-Model/README.md

 Software Architecture
 ---------------------
+**Graphical User Interface (GUI):**
+In addition to the core simulation mechanics, the project features a real-time GUI built with Tkinter.
+The GUI not only displays dynamic producer-consumer interactions and simulation states but also provides interactive controls, such as start and stop buttons, to facilitate user engagement with the simulation.
+The interface refreshes every 100 milliseconds, ensuring that the visualised data accurately reflects the current state of the simulation.
+The simulation automatically stops when all consumers achieve the "hooked" state.

 The model is implemented in Python using the following libraries:
 - **NumPy:** For numerical computations.
 - **Tkinter:** For the graphical user interface (GUI), which displays real-time simulation data.